AdobeDocs/experience-manager-learn.en/help/cloud-service/content-delivery/custom-domain-name-with-adobe-managed-cdn.md

 thumbnail: KT-15121.jpeg
 exl-id: 8936c3ae-2daf-4d0f-b260-28376ae28087
 ---
-# Add custom domain name
+# Custom domain name with Adobe CDN

-Learn how to add a custom domain name to AEM as a Cloud Service web site.
+Learn how to implement a custom domain name for an AEM as a Cloud Service web site that uses the Adobe Content Delivery Network (CDN).

 In this tutorial, the branding of the sample [AEM WKND](https://github.com/adobe/aem-guides-wknd) site is enhanced by adding an HTTPS-addressable custom domain name `wknd.enablementadobe.com` with Transport Layer Security (TLS).